 5. Open source problems, not solutions

 Developers want to contribute to a cause not provide free labor.
 If you set out to solve a problem, and you’ve published the result, you’re not likely to garner a strong open source presence.
 Why would you?
 What exciting problems are there for developers to solve?
 What ways have you provided for them to contribute?
-Likely few to none (other than bug fixes, for which they have no vested interest).
+Likely few to none (other than bugfixes, for which they have no vested interest).

 Think about it this way.
 President Obama, in his 2008 campaign adopted the slogan of “Yes we can”.
 Notice that that’s not “Yes we did.”
 He painted a vision of where the country could be in four years (not where he took it over the past four years), and invited others to help him get it there.
 Think of open source projects like political campaigns.
 Paint a vision of where the project could be and encourage developers to get behind the cause.

 Put another way, if you’re happy with your code when it leaves the firewall, if you’re proud of it, you’ve almost undoubtedly shipped too late.
 Open source projects need but a vision.
 Start with documentation.
-An empty repo.
+An empty repository.
 A few lines of code that expresses your idea.
 Just enough to serve as a placeholder.
 Successful open source projects rarely, if ever, start with a finished product.
 As an added bonus, working in the open from day one (or two) will force you to write better, more modular code, and will allow you to get early feedback from stakeholders, both internal and external.

 While it’s certainly possible for your organization to maintain a waterfall or closed-source workflow and then hit publish, the likelihood of that project’s open source success is exceedingly rare.
 If you’re looking to take your first (or second) step into the open source community, start not by optimizing for external engagement, but by optimizing for internal collaboration.

-This post is part of a series on best practices in open source.
 You may also be interested in Five best practices in open source: external engagement.